Eki-057/BeagleBoneGreen/python/sensors/bme280/README.md

-# BME280 sensor example
+# Environmental sensor examples

+This directory groups together I²C-based environmental sensor examples for the BeagleBone Green.
+Each subdirectory contains a dedicated script and README describing the expected wiring and usage instructions.

+## BME280 (temperature, humidity, pressure)

-This Python script interfaces with a BME280 environmental sensor via the I²C protocol to read and print temperature, humidity, and pressure data continuously.
+`bme280.py` demonstrates how to read data from a Bosch BME280 sensor and print temperature, humidity, and pressure values in a loop.

-The BME280 sensor supports atmospheric data acquisition and is widely used in weather stations, IoT applications, and embedded systems.

-## Requirements
+### Requirements

 ```bash
 sudo apt update